Updated March 30, 2023

 - Grid-based model

-The following are an overview of techniques used in data mining and artificial intelligence.
+Here is an overview of the techniques used in data mining and artificial intelligence.

 1. Hierarchical Method

-This method creates a cluster by partitioning in either a top-down and bottom-up manner.
-Both these approach produces dendrogram they make connectivity between them.
+This method creates a cluster by partitioning both top-down and bottom-up.
+Both these approaches produce dendrograms that make connectivity between them.
 The dendrogram is a tree-like format that keeps the sequence of merged clusters.
-Hierarchical methods are produced multiple partitions with respect to similarity levels.
-They are divided into Agglomerative hierarchical clustering and divisive hierarchical clustering.
-Here a cluster tree is created by using merging techniques.
-For the splitting process, divisive is used, merging uses agglomerative.
+Hierarchical methods have multiple partitions concerning similarity levels.
+Agglomerative hierarchical clustering and divisive hierarchical clustering divide the data into clusters.
+These methods create a cluster tree through merging and splitting techniques.
+Agglomerative clustering merges clusters, while divisive clustering separates them.

 Agglomerative clustering involves:-

-- Initially, taking all the data points and considering them as individual clusters start from a top-down manner.
-Then, these clusters are merged until we obtained the desired results.
+- They were initially taking all the data points and considering them as individual clusters starting from a top-down manner.
+Analysts merge these clusters until they obtain the desired results.

-- The next two similar clusters are grouped together to form a huge single cluster.
+- The following two similar clusters are grouped to form a huge single cluster.

-- Again calculating proximity in the huge cluster and merge the similar clusters.
+- Again calculating proximity in the huge cluster and merging the similar clusters.

-- The final step involves merging all the yielded clusters at each step to form a final single cluster.
+- The final step involves merging all the yielded clusters at each stage to form a final single cluster.

 2. Partitioning Method

 The main goal of partition is relocation.
 They relocate partitions by shifting from one cluster to another, which makes an initial partitioning.
 It divides ‘n’ data objects into ‘k’ numbers of clusters.
 This partitional method is preferred more than a hierarchical model in pattern recognition.

 The following criteria are set to satisfy the techniques: